DLTK/DLTK/examples/applications/IXI_HH_representation_learning_cae/README.md

 ### Deploy

-To deploy a model and run inference, run the deploy.py script and point to the model save_path:
+To deploy a model and run inference, run the deploy.py script and point to the model_path:

   ```
-  python -u deploy.py --save_path /tmp/IXI_autoencoder MY_OPTIONS
+  python -u deploy.py --model_path /tmp/IXI_autoencoder MY_OPTIONS
   ```